florianmainguy/florianmainguy.github.io/_posts/2015-08-28-sum-of-prime-numbers-program-optimization.markdown

 An optimization I found is that any non prime numbers can be expressed by a product a primes, with the smallest prime being less than the square root of this number.

 Time execution: 5.380sec.
 Not too bad !
 At that point, I'm quite happy with that, and I go on the Project Euler forum to see other user solutions.
-And I found something unexpected..
+And I find something unexpected..

 ##Third Solution - Cheat !